 I tried to resist because, well, I don’t want you guys to think that I have to add caramelized onions to everything I make.
-(Note: I do have to add caramelized onions to everything I make.)
+(Note: of course I have to add caramelized onions to everything I make, because caramelized onions are delicious.)
 I wanted to do something different!
 But then as I was getting ready to make this, I realized that we had an extra onion sitting all lonely and sad on the countertop.
 I mean, obviously, the universe was talking to me right there.
 If the universe wants me to put caramelized onions on a pizza, I can’t say no, right?

 Now, caramelizing the onions adds some extra time to making this, so if you want to omit them, you can.
 But you can also make the onions in advance.
 (I have a handy tutorial on how to caramelize onions on my blog too!)
 You can make a big batch of them over the weekend when you have more time and then plan a few meals that use them for throughout the week–they’ll last about 5-6 days in the fridge, so it works out perfectly.

 So with a prepared pizza crust and your batch of pre-made caramelized onions, this pizza makes for a really quick dinner.
 Saute the apples, throw everything on the crust, bake it and you’ve got a delicious sweet-and-savory apple cheddar pizza in about 20 minutes.

 Go to Apple Cheddar Pizza with Caramelized Onions & Walnuts recipe

 Make the caramelized onions in advance to shorten the cook time.
 If the instructions on your pizza crust indicate that it should be baked at a higher temperature than 375 degrees or for longer than 10 minutes, toast walnuts separately and add them to pizza after it's finished baking.